WebDevBooster/dozenal/README.md

 ### Fun Facts

+#### Dek origins

 The word **dekm̥** is a Proto-Indo-European root meaning "ten".
 So, the dozenal *dek* fits neatly into that.

 https://www.thefreedictionary.com/_/roots.aspx?type=Indo-European&root=dekm%CC%A5

 https://www.etymonline.com/word/*dekm-

+#### Currency in Britain before 1971

+Before 1971, Britain had a mix-base currency system.
+Dating back to ancient Roman times, it consisted of THREE bases in one currency!
+There were 12 pennies to the shilling (base 12), 20 shillings to the pound (base 20) and for pounds base 10 was in use.

+One advantage of Britain's pre-1971 system was the fact that 240 (12 x 20 = 240) had a large number of factors.

+Having a large number of factors/divisors was advantageous in the old times when 1 pound sterling was equivalent to 1 pound weight of silver.
+This would be equivalent to 274 US dollars or 228 British pounds in the year 2022.
+So, one penny in ancient times had the same value as 0.95 British pounds in 2022.

 ### Known Issues